MDX

 Test2.([Rate Measures].[Rate]) = 19

-a closer look at subsets
+A closer look at subsets

 if you ever loaded a .sub file (subset) in an editor this is the format you would expect: